gataky/lorem/README.md

 This will create a slice with 3 element.

-## Custom Type
+## Custom Types

-Custom types like `var MyInt int`, will recursively dive down to the primitive type.
-So in the end an int will be assigned.
+Custom types, such as `var MyInt int`, will be processed down to their primitive type.
+For example, an `int` will be assigned.

 ## Struct

-This is perhaps the most useful case, recursively generating a struct and fields within it.
+Lorem can recursively generate fake data for structs and their fields:

 ```go
 type Number int